Pomona says county approval of spring return ‘unlikely,’ sets sights for fall | The Student Life

-Pomona College administrators said Friday they plan to bring students back to campus in fall 2021, while cautioning that a return to campus in spring 2021 appears increasingly unlikely.
+Pomona College administrators said Friday they plan to bring students back to campus in fall 2021, and cautioned that a return to campus in spring 2021 appears increasingly unlikely.

 Pomona has remained closed to students since March 2020 and completed an entirely remote fall semester.
 Officials said in December they planned to apply for a Los Angeles County Public Health waiver program, which would allow up to 10 colleges in the county to bring back up to 50 percent of their student bodies, or 500 students to campus, whichever number is fewer.